 In this course, students will examine in-depth leadership theories and their applications in current organizational settings.
 This course incorporates the student's experiences and observations regarding leadership from their personal and professional experiences and current work setting.
 Topics include: leadership principals, ethical leadership, organizational culture, and reflective practice.

 OL7005 / OL7005-8

-Leadership is not an event, but is a process that takes time.
-In this course, students gain a deep understanding of the complexity of such moral dilemmas through critical analysis and application of ethical principles.
-Both hypothetical and real ethical scenarios and decisions will be critically considered and discussed with the focus on the student building practical decision making skills in the organizational environment and the understanding the criteria by which the soundness of those decisions are to be judged.
+In this course, students gain a deep understanding of the complexity of moral dilemmas through critical analysis and application of ethical principles, as leadership is not an event, but a process that takes time.
 Interpersonal dynamics operating within an organizational structure and the systemic nature of such structures is examined.
 Students examine their own ethical profile, and how it impacts their communication with individuals and groups.
-This process includes oral, print and electronic communications.
+This process includes oral, print, and electronic communications.

 OL7007 / OL7007-8

 Leader as Coach

 In this course, students will examine coaching principles and theories along with their applications in leadership roles.
 This course incorporates the student's experiences and observations regarding leadership from both personal and professional environments.
 Topics include: competencies for coaches, coaching theories, assessment models, and case study analysis related to coaching.